Libero (newspaper): History and profile

 Libero was first published in July 2000.
 The paper's first issue went out on newsstands on 18 July 2000, and the masthead was designed by the graphic designer Franco Bevilacqua; the paper placed itself in the centre-right area.
 The founder is the journalist Vittorio Feltri, while the owner and publisher of the paper is Editoriale Libero S.r.l.

 In February 2007, some members of the New Red Brigades were arrested on a charge of wanting to fire-bomb the Libero editorial offices in Milan.
 The paper has been edited by Maurizio Belpietro since August 2009.
 In 2014, the paper aired in Italy the video, originally published by the Middle East Media Research Institute, of an imam during a Friday sermon in a mosque near Venice, in the Italian region of Veneto, calling for Jews to be killed, which prompted the government to expel him; the decision drew widespread support across the political spectrum and from the local Muslim community.

 About the paper in 2007, Oscar Giannino said: "Many of our readers buy Libero and Libero mercato because they find there a voice outside the choir and from the parties, but in favour of a clearly liberal and liberist vision, anti-tax and anti-public waste, wary of any party excess ... as well as wary of the excesses of the judiciary, when then justice and security for ordinary citizens are not guaranteed."
 Observers describe Libero as an activist daily holding anti-immigration, centre-right, right-wing populist, and neoliberal stances, and as a right-wing newspaper, with a tabloid journalism format.
 Additionally, Feltri was one of the first signatories of the 2006 manifesto of the Liberal Reformers, which asked the country's centre-right coalition for a more liberal stance on socio-cultural issues.

 The newspaper has been at the center of numerous controversies regarding its headlines.
-In 2015, following the terrorist attacks in Paris, Libero titled Islamic Bastard on its front page, causing outrage among the Italian muslim community.
+In 2015, following the terrorist attacks in Paris, Libero titled Islamic Bastard on its front page, causing several Italian muslim groups to file lawsuits against the newspaper.
 Maurizio Belpietro, director at the time, resigned the following day.
 In 2019, another front page headline that read GDP down, but gays on the rise was again followed by protests and outrage.
 The newspaper has actively supported climate change denial and on multiple occasions has mocked and attacked climate activists like Greta Thunberg.